ceph/ceph/doc/man/8/mkcephfs.rst

    and (if it differs from "osd data") "btrfs path" options must be defined.

+   **NOTE** Btrfs is still considered experimental.
+This option can ease some configuration pain, but is the use of btrfs is not required when ``osd data`` directories are mounted manually by the adminstrator.

+   **NOTE** This option is deprecated and will be removed in a future release.

 .. option:: --no-copy-conf

    By default, mkcephfs with -a will copy the new configuration to